t-edson/bootstable/README.md

 Bootstrap is necessary to format correctly the controls used, and to draw icons.

 No database connection is included.
-The library was designed to work offline.
+The library was designed to work offline, when editing.

 Examples: